AmrMomtaz/IHangman/README.md

 This is how my game works :

-1)If the player wins a boolean win will indicate this win
+1)If the player wins a boolean win will indicate this win and will be set to true

 2)If the user entered a wrong character (not alphabet) or he entered a repeated character the game would handle this and will do nothing and will wait for a next input